0xfede/fseh/README.md

 ### Machine.callbackEventHandler(name:string): (...args: any[]) => void

-Creates an event handler similar to the ones created by `Machine.eventHandler`, with the only exeption that is the last argument is a function, it treats it as a node-style callback `function(err, data)` and uses it to return the outcome of the promise received by the event handler.
+Creates an event handler similar to the ones created by `Machine.eventHandler`, with the only exception that if the last argument is a function, it treats it as a node-style callback `function(err, data)` and uses it to return the outcome of the promise received by the event handler.